Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Singular Kazhdan--Lusztig theory

-This map is clearly a bijection, as starting from any oriented Temperley-Lieb diagram for the anti-spherical module in rank $n-2$, we can insert the degree zero arc in the position corresponding to $\ctau$ to obtain an oriented Temperley-Lieb diagram for the anti-spherical module in rank $n$ and these maps are clearly inverse to each other.
+This map is clearly a bijection, as starting from any oriented Temperley--Lieb diagram for the anti-spherical module in rank $n-2$, we can insert the degree zero arc in the position corresponding to $\ctau$ to obtain an oriented Temperley--Lieb diagram for the anti-spherical module in rank $n$ and these maps are clearly inverse to each other.

 \end{proof}